chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 * Buildspec name – buildspec.yml

+> **Please note the CodeBuild IAM role name as you will have to add permissions to allow access to all needed AWS ressources or the pipeline will FAIL..
+> codebuild-cloudguard-cicd-project-service-role

 ![header image](cpipe6.png)

 ### We now move to the Deploy stage and we will CloudFormation as the Deploy provider